ixpantia/dispenser/README.md

 make build-deb
 ```

-This should create a file called roughly `./dispenser.deb`.
+This should create a file called something along the lines of
+`./dispenser.deb`.
+There may be minor variations on the Linux
+distribution where you are building the package.